pavroto/tntouch/README.md

 - GCC: The GNU Compiler Collection for building the project.
 - GNU Make: A build automation tool for running the provided Makefile.
+- Autotools: Required to generate the build system files.
+This includes:
+    - autoconf: Generates the configure script from configure.ac.
+    - automake: Generates Makefile.in from Makefile.am.

 You can check if these are installed using the following commands: